Share your thoughts on our News & Insights section. Complete our survey to help us improve.

 The Supermarket Sweep: Investing in Tesco, Asda, Ocado, and Sainsbury’s

-In this week's episode, Susannah and Sarah delve into the world of the UK’s supermarkets in the midst of multiple lock-downs, Brexit and a cost-of-living crisis.
-We also take a look at the wider impact on retail behaviour and the supply chain as a whole.
+In this week's episode, Susannah and Sarah delve into the world of the UK’s supermarkets, looking back at multiple lock-downs, Brexit and a cost-of-living crisis.
+They also take a look at the wider impact on retail behaviour and the supply chain as a whole.

 Apple PodcastSpotify PodcastGoogle PodcastAmazon Podcast